 A contemporary material which is biodegradable and made out of only natural ingredients

 Ocragela was created by mixing gelatin and ochre with glycerin and water.
 The material can be hand-stitched or machine-sewn as a normal textile material.
-And also it can be customised to leather-like, rubber/silicone-like and plastic-like by changing the proportions, temperatures and the way of pouring.
+And also it can be customized to leather-like, rubber/silicone-like, and plastic-like by changing the proportions, temperatures, and the way of pouring.

-Currently, attempts to develop the means of efficient utilisation of Ocragela are continued.
-Applications for products, textiles, or flooring materials are experimented.
+Currently, attempts to develop the means of efficient utilization of Ocragela are continued.
+Applications for products, textiles, or flooring materials have experimented.
 Also, I am in touch with several companies who asked for material samples for future collaboration opportunities.

 PUBLIC ACCESS 'AVAILABLE MATERIAL LIBRARIES'

 New York, United States / From February 2020

 Matefad, Center de materials de Barcelona

 Barcelona, Spain / From January 2020